 model_parameters(ads_reg) |> display()

-Question 3: what is the likley size of the relationship between a specific strategy and self-reported depressive experience?
+Question 3: what is the likely size of the relationship between a specific strategy and self-reported depressive experience?

 To address this question we need to look at the confidence intervals for each parameter estimate and interpret them under certain important assumptions (see Field, 2026).
 A 95% confidence interval is constructed such that the population or true value of the estimate will fall within the interval for 95% of samples in the long run.
 It does not tell us the interval within which the true population falls unless we assume that our sample is one of the 95% that contains the population value and accept that this assumption will be wrong 5% of the time.
-Under this (possibly incorrect assumption) we could say from Table 3 that, for example, the likley size of effect for general positive aspects is between -7.03 and and -1.72.
+Under this (possibly incorrect assumption) we could say from Table 3 that, for example, the likely size of effect for general positive aspects is between -7.03 and and -1.72.
 In other words, the best case scanerio is that as general positive aspects increase by one unit, depression on the ADS falls by 7.03 units, but the worst case scaneriuo is it falls by only 1.72 units.
 You can interpret the other confidence intervals in a similar way.

 AF NOTE: I feel like maybe we delete this question, although if you want to retain it we should use https://easystats.github.io/insight/reference/get_predicted.html to be consistent with what we have done elsewhere.